 Canadian IPOs will have their shares appear in the Wealthsimple Trade app shortly after they begin public trading.
 U.S.-based IPOs will appear on the first day as well, provided the company meets eligibility criteria and has a market capitalization of $1 billion or more.

-Promo: Get a $50 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account!
+Promo: Get a $50 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account and deposit and trade at least $150!

 On Questrade, you can buy IPOs and new issues commission-free with a minimum $5,000 purchase.
 But before you go hog wild, temper your expectations!
 It’s unlikely you’ll get to buy at the IPO price on the stock – that goes to the early bird investors.
 Once the bell rings to open trading for the day, the action can be fast and furious, with prices quickly moving higher or lower throughout the day.